chartshq/muze/packages/visual-unit/README.md

 # visual-unit

-It is used in the [MuzeJS](https://github.com/chartshq/muze) library to construct the chart axises.
+It is used in the [MuzeJS](https://github.com/chartshq/muze) library.
+The `Visual Unit` consists of a set of layers and a set of axes and is responsible for rendering them and/or providing any transformation logic between the layers themselves.

 ## Installation